 Estate planning is for all members of the family – even the furry ones.
 Don’t forget your pets in estate planning.
 One way to take care of pets in estate planning is through a pet trust.
-Although often an overlooked part of an estate plan ,ensuring that you pet will be taken care of is important.
-68% of American households have pets.
+Although often an overlooked part of an estate plan, ensuring that your pet will be taken care of after you die is important.
+Sixty-eight percent of American households have pets.
 Under the law, however, a pet is considered property.
 So in a worst case scenario, the lack of a pet trust could lead to the unintended placement of your beloved pet into a shelter.
 You can create a testamentary trust that is enacted upon death as long as you designate funds to go into the trust.
-You could also create a trust during life.
+You could also create a trust if you become incapacitated and are unable to care for your pert.

 At Whitcomb, Selinsky, PC we understand how important pets are and the importance of taking care of

 them in your estate plan.
-If you are looking for a pet trust attorney in Denver, Aurora, Stapleton or Cherry Creek, call for a free 15-minute case assessment or a paid in-depth one-hour consultation.
+If you are looking for a pet trust attorney in Denver, please call for a free consultation.